Cardinals vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 - In five games as the favorite over the last 10 matchups, the Cardinals have a record of 1-4.

-- In their last 10 games with a total, the Cardinals and their opponents have combined to hit the over eight times.
+- In their last 10 games with a total, the Cardinals and their opponents have failed to hit the over twice.

 Cardinals Betting Records & Stats

-- The Cardinals have compiled a 9-12 record in games they were listed as the moneyline favorite (winning 42.9% of those games).
+- The Cardinals are 9-12 in games they were listed as the moneyline favorite (winning 42.9% of those games).

-- The Cardinals have an implied moneyline win probability of 52.4% in this game.
+- The implied moneyline probablility in this matchup gives the Cardinals a 64.9% chance to win.

-- St. Louis has had an over/under set by oddsmakers 40 times, and have combined with opponents to go over the total in 21 of those games (21-18-1).
+- In the 41 games in which oddsmakers have set an over/under for St. Louis, it has combined with opponents to go over the total 22 times (22-18-1).

-- The Cardinals have had a spread set for just one outing this season, and they did not cover.
+- The Cardinals have had a run line set for only one matchup this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.